 Adult Mortality:

-The mortality counts were made on the basis of dead insects, which could be easily distinguished from the living once upon examination with naked eye or binocular microscope.
-The number of survived and dead insects was collected, counted and recorded after 6 days release of insects.
+The mortality counts were made on the basis of dead insects, which could be easily distinguished from the living ones upon examination with the naked eye or binocular microscope.
+The number of survived and dead insects was collected, counted and recorded after 6 days of release of insects.
 Moribund insects were taken as dead.
-Per cent mortality of C. chinensis L. was calculated with the help of following formula.
+Per cent, mortality of C. chinensis L. was calculated with the help of the following formula.

 Mortality % =No.of dead beetleTotal number of released beetle×100